lars1808/Block-Dodge-Parry-SRD-2/magic.md

 > *Maltas wants to light up the environment.
 He tells the Warden of his intentions.
 The Warden informs him that simply lighting the tip of his staff, much like a torch, would require 1 MD.
 Creating a hovering orb of light would require 2 MD.
 Summoning a cloud of semi-sentient spectral fireflies would require 3 MD.
 Creating a ball of light with the same intensity and properties of sunlight would require 4 MD.*

 Practical Magic is designed to be very free-form.
-However, the list of *Arcane Words of Power* ([page 71](#Arcane Words of Power)) can serve as inspiration or as an interesting limitation.
+However, the list of [Arcane Words of Power](/tools-tables#arcane-words-of-power) can serve as inspiration or as an interesting limitation.
 Perhaps your setting only allows a magic user to use certain Words or know a limited amount.

 ### The Power of Magic